-10. Can access to the benches and tables along the towpath be maintained while the works are ongoing?
+9. Can access to the benches and tables along the towpath be maintained while the works are ongoing?

+We understand that the benches and towpath are widely used, but unfortunately, as outlined above, the works need to take place during the summer months.
 The footpath will need to remain closed for the duration of works, as there will be plant movement along the footpath during the day, which would pose a risk to the general public if access to the benches was maintained.
 Furthermore, the track matting which is being used to protect the granite setts while the works are ongoing could pose a slip/trip risk to walkers and cyclists.
 Although the footpath will remain closed, and therefore access to the benches will not be possible during the week, we are exploring how we can open a small section of the footpath adjacent to the White Hart Pub to allow access to the benches and tables at weekends.

-11. Why does the compound include parking spaces?
+10. Why does the compound include parking spaces?